Tween and teen parents: 9 simple things you can do to keep your kids safe(er) online

 Statistically, being bullied online is the single most common online harm most children will experience.
 A rapidly increasing number of children receive harassing, hateful or insulting messages via channels like e-mail, social networking sites, instant messages or videos.
 Make sure your children know that they should avoid replying to these threats, insults and comments, and instead report it, both to teachers, parents as well as directly to the channels it was sent through.

-It is also important that you discuss with your children how they can avoid putting themselves at risk of harm caused by themselves.
-This can involve doing things such as sexting (sending sexual content by photo, video, or text message), posting information or images of a private, embarrassing, or controversial nature, or even just neglecting to set privacy settings.
-This also rings through of posting or commenting or becoming affiliated with anything that can not only be of harm to them at present, but can also travel into the future and self-sabotage academic achievements, careers or even romantic futures.
+It is also important that you discuss with your children, especially teens, how they can avoid putting themselves at risk of predators or bullies based on what they share or engage in online.
+This can involve doing things such as sexting (sending sexual content by photo, video, or text message), posting information or images of a private, embarrassing, or offensive nature, or even just neglecting to set privacy settings.
+Talk to them about consent and how this is often breached through the internet or digital platforms.
+Ensure they understand that what they post, comment, send or become in any way affiliated with in an online setting can not only be of harm to them at present, but can follow them into the future.

 How are YOU keeping your kids safe online, parents?
 Let us know your rules, tricks and parenting hacks!